NVIDIA/aistore/cli/resources/object.md

 ## Object

-The CLI allows for users to interact with objects in the AIS cluster.
+The CLI allows users to interact with objects in the AIS cluster.

 ## Command List